Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 PayFac-as-a-Service providers offer a turnkey way to embed payments without taking on the full regulatory or operational load of becoming a PayFac yourself.

-You still control the user experience, but your provider manages sub-merchant onboarding, compliance, and fund flows in the background.
+The important thing here is that you still control the user experience, but your provider manages everything that goes on in the background.

-Essentially, you get the benefits of a PayFac model, brand control, monetization potential, and faster onboarding without the licensing burden.
+Essentially, you get the benefits of a PayFac model without any of the burdens that come along with it.

 You’d need legal counsel, compliance officers, risk teams, and banking relationships before processing a single transaction.